desjarlais/wordcorruptdocchecker/README.md

 The tool requires the .NET framework version 4.5.2 or higher.

-To download a standalone version of the tool, it is avaiable at the following link:
+To download a standalone version of the tool, go to the Release section of this page or use the following link:

 https://github.com/desjarlais/wordcorruptdocchecker/releases/tag/v1.2.0.4